-Camille Pagán is the author of the new novel This Won't End Well.
-Her other books include I'm Fine and Neither Are You and Life and Other Near-Death Experiences.
-Her work has appeared in a variety of publications, including The New York Times and O, The Oprah Magazine.
-She lives in Ann Arbor, Michigan.
+Camille Pagán is the author of the new novel Forever Is the Worst Long Time.
+She also has written Life and Other Near-Death Experiences and The Art of Forgetting.
+Her work has appeared in a variety of publications, including Forbes and Men's Health.
+She lives in the Midwest.

 Q: What are you working on now?

 A: I’m just wrapping up a draft of a novel called Woman Last Seen During Her Thirties.
 It’s a funny take on tragedy, much like my second novel, Life and Other Near-Death Experiences.
 And like all of my work, it centers around love, loss, and living without regret.
 It will be out in February 2018.